It all started with a recent trip down to Lafayette, LA to spend the day with mobile home park mogul Chris Rood.

 #1.
 Starting from scratch vs established park

-In case you haven’t noticed lately, costs for new construction has skyrocketed.
+In case you haven’t noticed lately, costs for new construction have skyrocketed.
 If you’re a busy professional like me, purchasing an established RV park maybe the better route to go with less headaches.

 Buying an existing park will already have essentials such as: